hmbusch/controllable-trafficlights/README.md

                    GND
 (created by AACircuit v1.28.6 beta 04/19/05 www.tech-chat.de)

-I additionally put a speaker on pin 8 (with an appropriately sized resistor to limit the current to something below 20mA) so that a status change can also be heard without looking a the lights.
+I additionally put a speaker on pin 8 (with an appropriately sized resistor to limit the current to something below 20mA) so that a status change can also be heard without looking at the lights.